 Script format is a verbatim representation of the dialogue, including all non-lexical fillers and background sounds.
 It is presented in script layout style with a wide left margin, making it ideal for post-production and editorial notes.

-BITC or Burn-in Time Code format is uniquely designed to apply time codes to transcripts that match the window burn-in time code running in the video.
+Burn-in Time Code, or BITC, format is uniquely designed to apply time codes to transcripts that match the window burn-in time code running in the video.
 Dialogue representation and layout is the same as script format.

-Medical format is design for those who require an accurate representation of medical terminology with full names and professional credentials.
+Medical format is designed for those who require an accurate representation of medical terminology with full names and professional credentials.
 Dialogue representation is clean-read as in Magazine format.

 Medical Time Code Format

 Medical time code format follows the time code format and layout, with an accurate representation of medial terminology and professional credentials.
-Dialogue representation is verbatim.
+Dialogue representation is clean-read as in Magazine format.